ErfanMowlaei/ssSTICI/README.md

 ## Overview

-Single-cell RNA sequencing (scRNA-seq) can provide both expression measurements and genetic variant calls for individual cells, but the resulting scRNA-seq alignment are extremely sparse and contain false-positive and false-negative base calls. **dsSTICI** adapts the STICI Split-Transformer with Integrated Convolutions framework to this setting by training a separate model **de novo for each sparse scRNA-seq alignment**.
+Single-cell RNA sequencing (scRNA-seq) can provide both expression measurements and genetic variant calls for individual cells, but the resulting scRNA-seq alignment are extremely sparse and contain false-positive and false-negative base calls. **ssSTICI** adapts the STICI Split-Transformer with Integrated Convolutions framework to this setting by training a separate model **de novo for each sparse scRNA-seq alignment**.
 The trained dataset-specific model reconstructs A/T/G/C probabilities at every site and can be used to produce a substantially denser matrix for downstream phylogenetic/genetic-type analyses.

 Upstream STICI resources:

 - STICI paper: https://www.nature.com/articles/s41467-025-56273-3
 - STICI source code: https://github.com/shilab/STICI

-This repository is intended to make the dsSTICI implementation self-contained.
+This repository is intended to make the ssSTICI implementation self-contained.
 It should not be necessary to refer to unpublished changes to the upstream STICI code in order to understand the architecture, masking procedure, loss, or training parameters used here.

 ---